My Ex and Whys

-My Ex and Whys is a 2017 Philippine romantic comedy drama film co-written and directed by Cathy Garcia-Molina.
-Starring Enrique Gil and Liza Soberano, the story is about a womanizer named Gio (Gil), who tries to prove he's a changed man to his ex-girlfriend, a blogger named Cali (Soberano).
-Cali, on the other hand, tests if Gio really has changed, and things didn't go as planned.
+My Ex and Whys is a 2017 Philippine romantic comedy drama film directed and co-written by Cathy Garcia-Molina.
+Starring Enrique Gil and Liza Soberano, the story is about a womanizer named Gio (Gil), who tries to prove he is a changed man to his ex-girlfriend, a blogger named Cali (Soberano).
+Cali, on the other hand, tests if Gio really has changed, and things do not go as planned.
 The film was released on February 15, 2017, to commercial and critical success, grossing over ₱400 million worldwide.
 My Ex And Whys is the highest-grossing film to be starred by Soberano and Gil to date.